 It’s often unnecessary to know who’s responding to your survey.
-Many issues—big or small—can be effectively tackled by acting on just the responses themselves.
+Many issues, be they big or small, can be effectively tackled by acting on just the responses themselves.

-That’s why we recommend you default to using an anonymous survey—a survey that keeps respondents’ identities private even after they answer all of its questions.
+That’s why we recommend that you default to using an anonymous survey – a survey that keeps respondents’ identities private, even after they've answered all of its questions.

 You’ll be rewarded with more candid responses that can help you make better decisions.
 And you can still slice and dice your data by respondents’ age, gender, product/service they use, etc.

 Bought into creating an anonymous survey?
 Here’s how to build one in SurveyMonkey: